Myanmar Junta’s Airstrike Forces more than 500 Villagers to Flee to India

 Local news outlets in Mizoram reported that over 560 refugees from Myanmar arrived in four villages in Lawngtlai District on September 2.

-The Mizoram government’s report on the refugee influx last month estimated Myanmar refugee population in Mizoram to be over 30,000.
+The Mizoram government’s report on the refugee influx last month estimated the Myanmar refugee population in Mizoram to be over 30,000.

 Chin humanitarian groups operating in Mizoram believe that approximately 40,000 Myanmar refugees from Chin State are currently sheltering in Mizoram State.